scriptnull/docsv2/sources/ci/advancedOptions/environmentVariables.md

   - FOO=foo BAR=bar
 ```

 If you want to trigger builds against combinations of environment variables, you can include the combinations you need, one on each line.
-FOr example, the yml below will trigger 2 builds for each commit:
+For example, the yml below will trigger 2 builds for each commit:

 ```
 # environment variable